blakelymayhall/odin-todo/README.md

 10/11/23
 - Start to implement edit category

+10/14/23
+- Major refactoring of code for clarity and readability

 Todo:
 - Understand better why I had to use "this" for the todoBeingEdited but not the todos or categories
 - Finish adding the edit category color and icon